SquadcastHub/squadcast-sdk-typescript/squadcastv1/examples/README.md

-# SquadcastSDK Examples
+# @solarwinds/squadcast-sdk-typescript Examples

-This directory contains example scripts demonstrating how to use the SquadcastSDK SDK.
+This directory contains example scripts demonstrating how to use the @solarwinds/squadcast-sdk-typescript SDK.

 ## Prerequisites